 Terms and Conditions of transaction with Related Parties

-The sale to and purchases from Related Parties are made on terms equivalent to those that prevail in arm's length transactions.
+The transactions with Related Parties are made on terms equivalent to those that prevail in arm's length transactions and in ordinary course of business.
+The Company mutually negotiates and agrees transaction value and payment terms with the Related parties by benchmarking the same to transactions with non-related parties.
 Outstanding balances at the year-end are unsecured and interest free (excluding inter-corporate deposits) and settlement occurs in Cash.
-For the year ended 31st March 2024, the Company has not recorded any impairment of receivables relating to amounts owed by Related Parties.
+For the year ended 31st March 2025, the Company has not recorded any impairment of receivables relating to amounts owed by Related Parties.
+For inter-corporate deposits, refer Note 6c for terms and purpose.
+Also refer Note 6a for details of Investments.

-Effective 1st April 2021, the Company has re-organised certain business units and its operating structure and in view of the structural changes, the Chief Operating Decision Maker (CODM) reviews the business as three primary segments -"Engineering”, "Metal Formed Products” and "Mobility”, and in accordance with the core principles of IND AS 108 - 'Operating Segments', these have been considered as the reportable segments of the Company.
+The Chief Operating Decision Maker (CODM) reviews the business as three primary segments - "Engineering", "Metal Formed Products" and "Mobility", and in accordance with the core principles of IND AS 108 - 'Operating Segments', these have been considered as the reportable segments of the Company.

-The Management Committee headed by Managing Director (CODM) consisting of Chief financial officer, Leaders of Strategic Business Units and Human resources have identified the above three reportable operating segments.
-It reviews and monitors the operating results of the operating segments for the purpose of making decisions about resource allocation and performance assessment using profit or loss and return on capital employed.
+The Management Committee headed by Executive Chairman and Vice-Chairman (CODM) consisting of Managing Director, Chief financial officer, Leaders of Strategic Business Units and Human resources have identified the above three reportable operating segments.
+It reviews and monitors the operating results of the operating segments for the purpose of making decisions about resource allocation and performance assessment using profit or loss of reportable segments and is measured consistently.

 Segment assets and liabilities include those directly identifiable with the respective segments.
 Unallocated corporate assets and liabilities represent the assets and liabilities that relate to the Company as a whole and are not allocable to any segment.
 Expenses that are directly identifiable to segments are considered for determining the segment results.
 Expenses which relate to the Company as a whole and are not allocable to segments are included under unallocated corporate expenses.